makrai/notes/weller1909-humor-transformer-last-laugh.md

 # 6 Discussion

-* The model has used the context of the words to determine, with high probability, what an average Reddit r/Jokes viewer will find humorous
+* The model has used the context of the words to determine, with high probabil, what an average Reddit r/Jokes viewer will find humorous
-* stark difference between the preferences of the general population and those of the Reddit users (Table 2)
+* stark diff between the prefers of the general population vs Reddit users (Table 2)
   * We think that our model is learning the specific type of humor enjoyed by those who use the Reddit r/Jokes forum => humor can be learned for a specific subset of the population